ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 A goal should be to keep this front-of-mixed-signed-ness as small as possible.

+Since we cannot, in many applications, avoid negative, and thus signed, integers it is not unreasonable to confine the unsigned types as much as possible.
+As soon as we are given an unsigned value we check that it isn't too large and then cast it to signed.
+As soon as we need to supply an unsigned value somewhere we check that the signed value we have isn't negative and then cast it to unsigned [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).

 A counter-point is that if a function is so large that it becomes difficult to track which variables are signed and which are unsigned then the function should be split anyways.
 Trying to force everything to the same signedness is a false sense of security.

+A counter-point to that is that as programmers we absolutely do not want to discard whatever we currently have in our own working memory, for example while debugging, to start analyzing the impacts of possible implicit conversions, sign extensions, and wrapping behavior.
+We want code to do what it looks like the code is doing.
+We cannot memorize an ever-growing number of tricks and idioms to make loops using unsigned counters work correctly in all edge and corner cases.

 Example error case:
 ```cpp